Husky VMMD

-The Husky VMMD detects and identifies land mines and improvised explosive devices (IEDs) using a range of sensors and imaging systems.
-Additionally, the Husky is equipped with a variety of countermeasures, such as jamming systems and smoke generators that can be used to neutralize or disrupt IEDs.
-The Husky VMMD's armor is specifically engineered to withstand the effects of land mines and IEDs, while the vehicle's suspension system enables it to navigate rough terrain without compromising the crew's safety.
+The Husky VMMD can help operators detect land mines, and improvised explosive devices (IEDs) using basic sensor equipment, and imaging systems.
+The Husky is equipped with countermeasures like jamming systems in an attempt to help disrupt the effect of IEDs.
+The Husky's armour is also able to withstand damage from basic explosives.

 Development

 The Husky traces its lineage to the Pookie, a Rhodesian mine clearance vehicle.

 Originally used as the lead element of a mine removal convoy, the Husky was employed as part of the Chubby mine detection system.
 The early Chubby system comprised a lead detection vehicle (the Meerkat), a second proofing vehicle (the Husky) towing a mine detonation trailer, and a third vehicle carrying spare parts for expedient blast repair.

 The Husky was initially deployed in the 1970s.
 During the South African Border War, the South African Defense Force used the Husky extensively to clear mines from military convoy routes in Namibia and Angola.

 In the mid-1990s, DCD Group and Critical Solutions International planned to bring the technology to the U.S. and underwent a two-year foreign comparative test program with the United States Department of Defense and follow-on modifications and testing.
 In 1997, CSI was directed to produce and deliver production systems under the U.S. Army Interim Vehicle Mounted Mine Detection Program.

 Over the next twenty years, the Husky underwent several iterations and upgrades.
 U.S. military clearance units currently train on and employ Husky vehicles as detection assets and clearance vehicles.